When Aunt Flo Pays A Visit: What Are The Top 5 Period Symptoms?

 Video by: CanadaQBank

-These cramps are not like your typical period cramps…they are far more intense (though they can sometimes dull) and they choose just the right time to begin: once you begin to bleed.
+They are far more intense (though they can sometimes dull) and they choose just the right time to begin: once you begin to bleed.

 #5.
 Diarrhea